-(n) Borrowings
+(o) Borrowings

 Borrowings are initially recognised at fair value.
 Borrowings are subsequently measured at amortised cost.
-Transaction costs associated are capitalised and amortised over the term of the debt.
+Transaction costs associated with the borrowings are capitalised and amortised over the term of the debt.

 Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.